Fred-Michael/Fred-Michael/README.md

     public static string AboutMe()
     {
-        return "I am a highly skilled and innovative Software Developer.
-An expert in designing and developing cutting-edge, robust software solutions by leveraging the power of JavaScript frameworks, and the .NET ecosystem.
-Detail-oriented and committed to delivering high-quality software applications.";
+        return "I am a Full Stack developer leveraging JavaScript frameworks for frontend and .NET for backend to build and maintain innovative software applications that impact people's lives.";
     }

     public static string LanguagesSpoken()